chfrank-cgn/chfrank-cgn.github.io/single-node.md

 ## Stop Rancher

-Once we're finished with our Rancher instance, we can shut Kubernetes down:
+Once we're finished with our Rancher instance, we can shut down Kubernetes:

 ```
 cd rancher